Thérèse de Dillmont: Life

 She did however include a section on machine sewing.
 This work was aimed at the fashion for needlework and it competed with the Dictionary of Needlework and Weldon's Practical Needlework which was published in monthly parts from 1886.
-Dillmont's book was tied in with Dollfus-Meig et Cie, a French thread company, and these products were recommended to her readers.
+Dillmont's book was tied in with Dollfus-Mieg et Cie, a French thread company, and these products were recommended to her readers.
 In 1884 she had started working with the Alsatian-French textile firm (DMC) at Mulhouse after signing an agreement on 26 October 1884 with Jean Dollfus.

 Dollfus was introducing new processes like mercerized cotton, and with Dillmont's help, DMC became known for its publications that stood out from previous books because they included clear instructions and illustrations for their designs.
 Dillmont's own textile school was at Dornach near Mulhouse, but Dillmont travelled widely as she had her own shops in Vienna, London, Paris and Berlin.

-Dillmont died after just four months of marriage at the age of 45.
+Dillmont died after just four months of marriage at the age of 43.